 Progress on human rights is “sobering”

-Ms Swaffer, CEO and co-founder Dementia Alliance International, said the hearing stories of the morning’s sessions about infringements on the rights of people living with dementia was “sobering”.
+Kate Swaffer, CEO and co-founder Dementia Alliance International, said hearing the stories of the morning’s sessions about infringements on the rights of people living with dementia was “sobering”.

 “We all have rights and they are inalien rights,” she said.

 “I heard my story time and time again.”

 “I think about how long change is going to take for dementia and aged care.”